 Our approach differs from the aforementioned.
-First note that, if the cure status was directly observable, one would simply apply standard binary logistic (or probit) regression.
-Because, typically, the cure status is not available (e.g., medically or by finite-time survival studies), we propose replacing it with a ``proxy'' or ``synthetic'' value, and then proceeding in the usual way.
-In particular, we generate these synthetic values using inverse probability censoring weighting (IPCW) arguments \citep{robinsfink:2000, van2003unified}.
+First note that, if $B$ was directly observable, one would simply apply standard binary regression (e.g., logistic or probit) without modelling $S_{T_0}$.
+We define a ``proxy'' or ``synthetic'' variable which we denote by $B^*$, then replace $B$ by $B^*$ and proceed with classical binary regression.
+We {\red construct} $B^*$ using inverse probability censoring weighting (IPCW) arguments \citep{robinsfink:2000, van2003unified}.
 This approach obviates the need for a latency model -- although IPCW does require estimation of the censoring distribution.
-At first sight, we trade one missing data framework (EM) for another (IPCW), and latency estimation with censoring estimation.
-However, in addition to being an interesting new cure estimation process in its own right, our proposal has its advantages.
-Unlike the existing EM approaches, which are not so easily extended to more flexible latency models (beyond PH and AFT), our general framework does not depend on any particular specification for the censoring model, i.e., this could be very flexible.
-Furthermore, once the synthetic cure status has been computed (in one initial step), one may avail of standard, fast (GLM) estimation and penalized variable selection procedures thereafter.
+At first sight, we trade one missing data framework (EM) for another (IPCW), and latency estimation for censoring estimation.
+However, our novel procedure has key advantages: (i) unlike existing EM approaches, which are not so easily generalized beyond PH and AFT latency models, our framework straightforwardly permits a wide range of censoring models, (ii) the censoring model can be validated using standard model checking techniques since, unlike the latency model, it is directly identifiable from the observed data, and (iii) once $B^*$ has been computed (in a single initial step rather than in an iterative EM fashion), one may avail of standard, fast (penalized) GLM estimation procedures.

 The remainder of this article is organized as follows.
-In Section \ref{sec:prelim} we introduce a new result which forms the basis of the proposed likelihood estimation procedure of Section \ref{sec:est}.
-In Section \ref{sec:varselect} we present a penalized version of this likelihood for the purpose of variable selection.
-Asymptotic properties of our estimation procedure are given in Section \ref{sec:ass}, along with empirical evidence via simulation in Section \ref{sec:sim}.
-Real data examples are given in Section \ref{sec:data}.
-We close with some remarks in Section \ref{sec:disc}.
-The proofs are postponed to the Appendix.
+In Section \ref{sec:prelim}, we introduce a new result which forms the basis of the proposed estimation procedure of Section \ref{sec:est}{\red, including} a penalized version for the purpose of variable selection.
+Asymptotic theory is provided in Section \ref{sec:ass}, along with empirical evidence via simulation in Section \ref{sec:sim}.
+A real data example is given in Section \ref{sec:data}, {\red and} we close with some remarks in Section \ref{sec:disc}.
+The proofs are postponed to the Appendix (Section \ref{sec:app}).